dja3/web-app/README.md

 deployment.apps/web-app-ui created
 ```

-Depending on your cloud provider it will take a few minutes for the `EXTERNAL-IP` to be assigned.
-Once it's been assigned you'll be able to access the UI on http://EXTERNAL-IP:80.
+Depending on your cloud provider it will take a few minutes for the `EXTERNAL-IP` to be assigned to the `web-app-ui` service.
+Once it's been assigned you'll be able to access the UI on port 80 of the `EXTERNAL-IP`.

 ```bash
 $ kubectl get services -n web-app